-Our Lady's is committed to PREVENTING abuse, PROTECTING children from abuse and SUPPORTING those involved in cases of abuse.
+Our Lady of Perpetual Succour Catholic Primary School is committed to PREVENTING abuse, PROTECTING children from abuse and SUPPORTING those involved in cases of abuse.
 We therefore ensure that:

-- ALL staff and volunteers understand the importance of teaching children how to keep themselves safe from all types of abuse, including peer on peer. - ALL staff and volunteers seek out opportunities that are relevant to their role, to teach children the skills to keep themselves safe - ALL staff and volunteers make and maintain positive and supportive relationships with children which enable children to feel safe and valued
+- ALL staff and volunteers understand the importance of teaching children how to keep themselves safe from all types of abuse, including child on child and domestic abuse. - ALL staff and volunteers seek out opportunities that are relevant to their role, to teach children the skills to keep themselves safe - ALL staff and volunteers make and maintain positive and supportive relationships with children which enable children to feel safe and valued - Safeguarding has a high status throughout school by being on the agenda at staff meetings/briefings, information being readily available on notice boards, regular updates and training, such as...
+KCSIE updates, Attendance, Single Central Record, - ALL staff and volunteers feel confident in approaching DSLs to raise concerns - ALL staff and volunteers have an understanding of the four categories of abuse; NEGLECT, EMOTIONAL ABUSE, SEXUAL ABUSE, PHYSICAL ABUSE. - ALL staff and volunteers understand that there are other ways in which children can be abused such as; Child on Child Abuse, Online, Child Criminal Exploitation (Including through County Lines), Child Sexual Exploitation, Female Genital Mutilation, Honour Based Abuse, Radicalisation, Trafficking, Slavery, Forced Marriage, Domestic Abuse (as either a direct victim or witness) and others - ALL staff and volunteers have the knowledge, skills and expertise to recognise the signs and symptoms of all types of abuse - All staff, if they have concerns, know these should be acted on immediately: early information sharing being vital in keeping children safe.
+In exceptional circumstances staff should consider speaking to a member of SLT or iCART to discuss safeguarding concerns if the DSL is not immediately available. - DSLs keep up to date with emerging and specific safeguarding issues and update training accordingly - DSLs update staff and volunteers knowledge and understanding of such issues in order for them to be able to identify children who are at risk of such specific safeguarding issues - ALL staff and volunteers will maintain and demonstrate an attitude of "it can happen here" - ALL staff and volunteers are child-centred in their practice and act in the best interests of the child at all times

-- Safeguarding has a high status throughout school by being on the agenda at staff meetings/briefings, information being readily available on notice boards, regular updates and training. - ALL staff and volunteers feel confident in approaching DSLs to raise concerns - ALL staff and volunteers have an understanding of the four categories of abuse; NEGLECT, EMOTIONAL ABUSE, SEXUAL ABUSE, PHYSICAL ABUSE. - ALL staff and volunteers understand that there are other ways in which children can be abused such as; Peer on Peer Abuse, Online, Child Criminal Exploitation (Including through County Line), Child Sexual Exploitation, Female Genital Mutilation, Honour Based Abuse, Radicalisation, Trafficking, Slavery, Forced Marriage and others - ALL staff and volunteers have the knowledge, skills and expertise to recognise the signs and symptoms of all types of abuse - All staff, if they have concerns, know these should be acted on immediately: early information sharing being vital in keeping children safe.
-In exceptional circumstances staff should consider speaking to a member of SLT or iCART to discuss safeguarding concerns if the DSL is not immediately available. - DSLs keep up to date with emerging and specific safeguarding issues and update training accordingly - DSLs update staff and volunteers knowledge and understanding of such issues in order for them to be able to identify children who are at risk of such specific safeguarding issues - ALL staff and volunteers will maintain and demonstrate an attitude of "it can happen here" - ALL staff and volunteers are child-centred in their practice and act in the best interests of the child at all times - ALL staff recognise and understand that behaviour can be a child's way of communicating distress and changes to behaviour may be an indicator of abuse
+• ALL staff recognise and understand that behaviour can be a child's way of communicating distress and changes to behaviour may be an indicator of abuse